(A) Purpose

 associate professor and professor (sometimes referred to as full professor) for

-faculty in the tenure track.
+faculty on the tenure track.
 The rank of instructor is reserved for persons

 completing customary preparation in a given field, or persons without a